shanmathi0511/insurance-prediction-/README.md

-Here is a sample `README.md` file for your insurance prediction project:

----

 # Insurance Prediction Application

 This is a Python-based application that predicts medical expenses for insurance using various machine learning models, including Linear Regression, Decision Tree Regressor, and XGBoost Regressor.
 The application also provides a user interface (UI) built with Tkinter for predicting medical expenses and determining if insurance is necessary based on a threshold.